 To modify the validity period for the first DV certificate in your order, under Certificate Validity, select the edit icon (pencil).
 You can select 1 year, Custom expiration date, or Custom length.

 Industry standards dictate that the maximum validity period for all public SSL/TLS certificates is 397 days (approximately 13 months).

-Before DigiCert can issue your DV certificate, you must demonstrate control over the domain on your certificate order.
-To learn more about the available DCV Methods, see Domain Control Validation (DCV) Methods.
+Before DigiCert can issue your DV certificate, you must demonstrate control over the domain in your certificate order.
+To learn more about the available DCV Methods, see Domain Control Validation (DCV) methods.

 Notes and Certificate Renewal Message

-Adding notes and a certificate renewal message is optional.
+Adding notes and a certificate renewal message to your corticate order is optional.

 Comments and renewal messages are not included in the certificate.

 Under Payment Information, select a payment method to pay for the certificate: